mahorn/Map673/module-04/lab-04/Visualization of Kenya's Forest Cover 2015.md

 **1. Why are you making this product?**

 	* I want to visualize the forest cover for each county in Kenya.
-	* See which counties have more forest cover in relationship to their area and which counties don't.
+	* Compare forest density by county.

 **2. What do we want to get out of this product?**

     * Use it as a conservation tool.
-	* Create awareness within the population in Kenya of the importance of forests.
+	* Identify important forested areas in Kenya.
+    * Idenfity higher and lower density of forested areas in Kenya.

 **3. What do our users want to get out of this product?**

-    * Knowledge of estimate forest cover for each county in Kenya.
+    * Identify important natural areas by county in Kenya.
-	* Conservation tool.
+	* Conservation/planning tool.

 **Content Requirements:**